Question Answering as Programming for Solving Time-Sensitive Questions: Method

 \subsection{Choose answer through programming}

-As mentioned before, LLMs are not sensitive to number and often suffer from hallucination.
-For example, LLMs may trickily fill in the time appeared in the question into the extracted items regardless of the context, resulting in a perfectly temporal matching but incorrect answer.
-To cope with such phenomenon, thanks to the fact that the information is presented in code form, we can easily construct two functions \textbf{Check} and \textbf{Match} to verify the faithfulness of extraction and find the best matching answer.
-In check function, we simply check the value of each key except \inlineCode{answer\_key} and \emph{time} is same as \inlineCode{query}, and that the extracted time should appear in the corresponding context.
-When external knowledge $K_{e}$ is accessible, we also check whether the items extracted from LLMs' internal knowledge have shown up in those extracted from $K_{e}$.
-For other tasks, it is convenient to modify the function to adapt to different situations.
+As mentioned before, LLMs are not sensitive to numbers and often suffer from hallucinations.
+For example, LLMs may trickily fill in the time that appeared in the question into the extracted items regardless of the context, resulting in a perfectly temporal matching but incorrect answer.
+To cope with such a phenomenon, thanks to the fact that the extracted information is presented in code form, we can easily construct two functions \textbf{Check} and \textbf{Match} to verify the faithfulness of extraction and find the best matching answer.

+\nbf{Check.} We first check if the extracted item is in the same format as \inlineCode{query}, which ensures the answer is correctly placed at \inlineCode{answer\_key}, and that the extracted time should appear in the corresponding context.
+When external knowledge $K_{e}$ is accessible, we also check whether the items extracted from LLMs' internal knowledge have shown up in those extracted from $K_{e}$ because LLMs often generate fake facts.

+As exemplified in \cref{fig:method main figure}, the answer \textit{Newcastle United} generated by LLMs also appears in the Wikipedia passage, therefore we keep the extracted item.
+Note the middle bottom of \cref{fig:method main figure}, the extracted time \textit{2019} of the 4th item does not show up in the corresponding Context 2 and therefore it is removed during the Check step.

+\nbf{Match.} In order to choose the best matching answer from numerous candidate answers, we employ the intersection over union (IoU) of time between the question $Q$ and the candidate $X$ as the match score, which is defined in \cref{eqn:match score}, and sort the candidates according to it.
+When the question specifies both the start $Q_{t_{s}}$ and the end $Q_{t_{e}}$ of the time constraint, this measurement quantifies the degree of temporal alignment between the question and each candidate.
+If the time constraint in \inlineCode{query} only contains a start or an end, we choose the inverse of the absolute value of the differences between $Q_{t_{s}}$ and $X_{t_{s}}$ or $Q_{t_{e}}$ and $X_{t_{e}}$ as match score.

-Regarding match function, we employ the intersection over union (IoU) of time as the match score.
-This measurement quantifies the degree of temporal alignment between the question and each candidate.
-Finally, we select the candidate that achieves the highest score as the answer.
-This function ensures that the chosen candidate aligns closely with the time constraint specified by the question, thus enhancing the accuracy and relevance of the answer.
-We also discuss applying LLMs for accomplishing these functions in \cref{sec:abla_llm_for_check_and_match}.
+Finally, we determine the answer by selecting the candidate that achieves the highest score.
+The Match step ensures that the chosen answer aligns closely with the time constraint specified by the question, thus guaranteeing the accuracy and relevance of the answer.
+We also discuss applying LLMs for accomplishing the Check and Match functions in \cref{sec:abla_llm_for_check_and_match}.